swissgeo/doc-guidelines/PYTHON.md

 That's why every project should use [`pytest`](https://docs.pytest.org/en/latest/) framework to write and run tests.

-Pytests comes with the following features that should be used:
+Pytest comes with the following features that should be used:

   - Fixtures: reusable setup/teardown code for tests (e.g. for mocking resources)
   - Markers: categorize tests by feature or priority